Lee CountyCity Population 3,351

 The Killer's home is referred to as "The Lewis Ranch;" a popular draw for visitors.
 Experience a behind the scenes look at Jerry Lee Lewis’ music and his life.
 Mon – Sat, 10 a.m. – 4 p.m.
 Purchase tour tickets online or by phone in advance.

 Take a hayride into the number one tree farm in the Mid-South during November and December, and pick out your favorite Christmas tree.

 Nesbit Blueberry Plantation

 Pick your own blueberries or purchase pre-picks.
 Open mid-June through end of the season.
-Call for picking times or check website.
+Call for picking times.
 Closed Sunday and Monday.

 Historic Downtown New Albany